Individual action on climate change: Comparison of impacts of individual actions

-Controversies
+Controversies around significance

+It has been argued that climate change is a collective action problem, specifically a tragedy of the commons, which is a political and not individual category of problem.

 Some commentators have argued that individual actions as consumers and "greening personal lives" are insignificant in comparison to collective action, especially actions that hold the fossil fuel corporations accountable for producing 71% of carbon emissions since 1988.
 The concept of a personal carbon footprint and calculating one's footprint was popularized by oil producer BP as "effective propaganda" as a way to shift their responsibility to "linguistically... remove itself as a contributor to the problem of climate change".
 Others have shown that sometimes individual measures may effectively undermine political support for structural measures.
 In one example researchers found that "a green energy default nudge diminishes support for a carbon tax."

 Others say that individual action leads to collective action, and emphasize that "research on social behavior suggests lifestyle change can build momentum for systemic change."
 Furthermore, if individuals shrink their consumption of fossil fuel products, fossil fuel corporations are incentivized to produce less, as the demand for their product would decrease.
 In other words, each individual's consumption plays a role in the total supply of fossil fuels and emission of greenhouse gases.

+According to a 2022 survey conducted by the European Investment Bank, climate change is the second most pressing issue confronting Europeans.
+Over three-quarters of respondents (72%) believe that their individual actions can make a difference in tackling the climate issue.

 Misleading information on individual actions

-Focus on climate change effects, without information on taking action
+In many cases, media coverage of climate change reports only about the effects of climate change, such as extreme weather, but makes no mention of either individual or government actions which can be taken.

+The suggestion that eating a plant-based diet requires a person to become strictly vegetarian is also misinformation.
+A plant-based diet focuses on consuming foods primarily from plants but does not eliminate all animal products like a vegan diet does.

 Climate change education, which became mandatory in Italy in 2019, is completely absent in some countries, or fails to provide information on action that individuals can take.

-In some countries media coverage of global warming reports the effects of climate change, such as extreme weather, but makes no mention of either individual or government actions which can be taken.

-Presenting plant based diets as strict vegetarianism

-The suggestion that eating a plant-based diet requires a person to become strictly vegetarian is also misinformation.
-A plant-based diet focuses on consuming foods primarily from plants.
-Some examples of food consumed in a plant-based diet are fruits and vegetables, nuts, seeds, oils, whole grains, legumes, and beans.
-People may consider it as being vegan or vegetarian but it is very different.
-Vegan diets eliminate all animal products, meanwhile, plant-based diets do not eliminate animal products, but they encourage the focus on eating mostly plants.
-According to the Physicians Committee, people can choose the right plant-based food to eat enough protein and minerals: "Plant-based foods are full of fiber, rich in vitamins and minerals, free of cholesterol, and low in calories and saturated fat".

-Impact of individual actions

-Media focus on low impact rather than high impact behaviors is concerning for scientists.
-The most impactful actions for individuals may differ significantly from the popular advice for "greening" one's lifestyle.
-For instance, popular suggestions for individual actions include: